jasonho318/110-lab-1/index.md

 ## Programming
 Most if not all of my programming experience comes down to the courses I've taken from high school and university through now.
-I've only recently become more passionate and taken the initiative to learn outside of my studies.
-I still am not sure what direction/specialization I want to move towards, so my main priority is learning what I don't know and what I don't know that I don't know.
+I've only recently become more passionate (*and gotten over my perfectionism paralysis*) and taken the initiative to learn outside of my studies.
+I'm still not sure what direction/specialization I want to move towards, so my main priority is learning what I don't know and what I don't know that I don't know.

+### Some Relevant Knowledge:
+- Languages: Java, C, C++, SQL, HTML, CSS, JavaScript
+- Basic to Intermediate Algorithms and Data Structures
+- Object Oriented Design
+- Basic Systems Programming
+- Computational math and analysis
 ### Proudest Leetcode Solution:
 ```
 class Solution {